 An easy roasted beets recipe that you can have it hot or as a cold salad.

-You have all the reasons to fall in love with beets, lol.
-And this easy roasted beets salad with roasted onions is just a prove of that.
+You have all the reasons to fall in love with beets.
+And this easy roasted beets salad with roasted onions is more proof of that.

 I wanted this beets salad to be easy and very simple, yet enjoying all the flavor of roasted beets and red onions.
 And oh my, have you taste roasted garlic yet?